Labour user best practice

 Check your labour provider is licensed

-If you are a labour user in the sectors regulated by the GLA, you must use a licensed labour provider.
+If you are a labour user in the sectors regulated by the GLAA, you must use a licensed labour provider.
 It is a criminal offence to supply labour without a licence or use an unlicensed labour provider.

 The list below sets out what you can do to ensure you are using workers from a licensed provider:

 - Sign up for the active check service to keep up to date with any changes to your labour provider’s licence

 - Read the ‘Best practice guide for labour users and suppliers’ and conduct an audit of your labour provider

 - Check the minimum charge rates table to calculate whether your labour provider is charging an acceptable rate - these can be found under GLAA Briefs

 - Make sure you have a list of all the workers on site

-- Inform the GLA of any breaches to the licensing standards
+- Inform the GLAA of any breaches to the licensing standards

 - Contact us if you need any advice or guidance